Finding Child Care

 Teacher Education & Support: A place that encourages teachers/caregivers to improve their knowledge & skills and offers them a chance to advance.

 In Palm Beach County, the Health Department licenses and inspects child care facilities.
-To view most recent inspection reports, visit Early Learning Coalition's website by clicking here.
+View most recent inspection reports by clicking here.

 Need help paying for child care?
 Click here for more information.